cftgithub/GifTastic/README.md

 * Each button click will return 5 still images of random gifs.
 Each additional clicks will add new images to the beginning of the existing images.
 * Each image will have a "still" and "animate" property.
 Clicking on the image will change the property and alternate between "still" and "animate".
 * GIPHY provides a title and rating for most gifs in the database.
 If the information is available, it will be displayed below the image.
+* An input box is available for the user to enter the highest rating to filter for, if desired.
+Possible ratings are G, PG, PG-13 and R. Entering "PG" in the input field will return gifs that are rated G or PG only.

 ## Challenges:
 1. GIPHY image sizes are varied (different height and width), this creates a messy feel when displayed on the page.